mscott99/matthew_s_scott_zettel/drafts/Obsidian, Zotero and Git Technical Set Up.md

 #blog
 # Possible subjects
 - How to use the paper export plugin: a complete guide.
-- How to write math papers in Obsidian.
+- How to, and why, write math papers in Obsidian through the Zettelkasten method.
 # Technical Setup
 ## Zotero
 - Install Zotero https://www.zotero.org/download/